trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 1. A **"Census socio-demographics"** dataset as well as the Ordnance Survey **(OS) Geodata Pack**.
 2. An **"Index of Multiple Deprivation""** dataset as well as the Ordnance Survey **(OS) Geodata Pack**.
+Scores, ranks, and components of the 2015 Index of Multiple Deprivation (IMD).
+**Source**: [CDRC](http://cdrc.ac.uk/)'s English Indices of Deprivation 2015 Geodata Pack for the city of Liverpool (UK).
 3. Additionally, you will need the raster file for the basemap of Liverpool.
 This has been assembled by [Dani Arribas-Bel](http://darribas.org) from the [OS VectorMap District (Backdrop Raster)](https://www.ordnancesurvey.co.uk/business-and-government/products/vectormap-district.html), and it is licensed as OpenData.
 4. Simple datasets on ``heart diseases``, ``titanic`` and a ``mystery`` you can find out for yourself.